National Disability Insurance Scheme

 Asking for a NDIA decision to be reviewed

-Asking for an NDIA decision to be reviewed is a 2-stage process:
+Asking for a NDIA decision to be reviewed is a 2-stage process:

-- Stage 1: Participant asks the NDIA for an internal review.
+- Stage 1: Participant asks the NDIA for an internal review within 3 months of receiving the NDIA’s decision.

-- Stage 2: If unhappy with the internal review decision the participant applies to the Administrative Appeals Tribunal (AAT) for an external review.
+- Stage 2: If unhappy with the internal review decision the participant applies to the Administrative Review Tribunal (ART) for an external review within 28 days of receiving the NDIA’s internal review decision.

-Asking for an internal review of an NDIA decision
+Asking for an internal review of a NDIA decision

 If you're unhappy with a decision made by the NDIA (and it's reviewable), then you have 3 months to ask for an internal review of the decision.